 Please read the eligibility requirements for media registration below.

-If you pre-register online and your registration is approved, your name and affiliation are listed under Who's coming?.
+If you have pre-registered online, and your registration was approved, your name and affiliation are listed under Who's coming?.
 To have access to the Press Centre at the General Assembly, you will have to pick up your badge from the Press Counter in Hall Z. Please bring ID and your business card (or equivalent) to present at the Austria Center Vienna.
-Note that pre-registered media participants will be included in the EGU list of media contacts to receive General Assembly media advisories and other EGU press releases (you can unsubscribe at any time by emailing Bárbara Ferreira at email@example.com).

 To see who has pre-registered, see Who's coming?.